openid/AppAuth-iOS/Example-Mac/README.md

 ### Configure the Example

-In `AppAuthExampleViewController.m` update `kClientID` and 'kClientSecret' with your new client id and client secret.
+In `AppAuthExampleViewController.m` update `kClientID` and 'kClientSecret' with your new client ID and client secret.

 In the same file, update `kRedirectURI` with the *reverse DNS notation* form of the client ID.
 For example, if the client ID is